sagemath/sagewiki_to_gh-2022-10-10/sage-3.1.2.md

  * Built-in polytope class was added with many standard regular polytopes and families (e.g. hypersimplices)
  * New polytope methods such as polars, graphs, and Schlegel projections were added.
  * Support for scalar multiplication and translation by vectors.
- * Here is a demo of just some of the new functionality: [[attachment: polydemo.mov]]
+ * Here is a demo of just some of the new functionality:
+{{attachment: polydemo.mov}}

 == Improved Dense Linear Algebra over GF(2) ==
  * M4RI (http://m4ri.sagemath.org) was updated to the newest upstream release which